Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Methods

 \subsection{Machine Learning-based Approaches}

 We compared nine data-driven \pz\ estimation approaches, eight of which are described in this section and one of which is discussed in Section~\ref{sec:trainz}.
-Because the algorithms differ more from one another and the techniques are relative newcomers to the astronomical literature, we provide somewhat more detail about the implementations below.
+Because the algorithms differ more from one another and the techniques are relative newcomers to the astronomical literature, we provide somewhat more detail about the implementations below. \boldblue{A key difference between the codes is the treatment of non-detections in one or more bands: some codes ignore per-band non-detections, while others replace the value with either an estimate for the detection limit, the mean of other values in the training set, or another default value.
+There are varying conventions among machine learning-based codes for treatment of non-detections, and no one prescription dominates in the \pz\ literature.
+However, we remind the reader that only 2.0 per cent of our sample has non-detections, almost exclusively in the $u$-band, and thus should not dominate the code performance differences. }